-WatchGuard® Technologies, Inc. is a global leader in network security, providing best-in-class Unified Threat Management, Next Generation Firewall, secure Wi-Fi, and network intelligence products and services to more than 75,000 customers worldwide.
-The company's mission is to make enterprise-grade security accessible to companies of all types and sizes through simplicity, making WatchGuard an ideal solution for Distributed Enterprises and SMBs.
-WatchGuard is headquartered in Seattle, Washington, with offices throughout North America, Europe, Asia Pacific, and Latin America.
+WatchGuard® Technologies, Inc. is a global leader in network security, endpoint security, secure Wi-Fi, multi-factor authentication, and network intelligence.
+The company's awardwinning products and services are trusted around the world by over 18,000 security resellers and service providers to protect 250,000 customers.
+WatchGuard's mission is to make enterprisegrade security accessible to companies of all types and sizes through simplicity, making WatchGuard an ideal solution for midmarket businesses and distributed enterprises.
+The company is headquartered in Seattle, Washington, with offices throughout North America, Europe, Asia Pacific, and Latin America.
 To learn more, visit WatchGuard.com.